Fir Tree Theatre

 News

-Following its successful performances at the Burton Taylor Studio, Oxford and its world premiere at The Key Theatre, Peterborough, commissioned by Landmark Theatres UK, we are thrilled to announce that Remember Me will reach even broader audiences in 2025, by popular demand.
+Following its successful performances at the Burton Taylor Studio, Oxford and its world premiere at The Key Theatre, Peterborough, commissioned by Landmark Theatres UK, we were thrilled to bring Remember Me to even broader audiences in 2025, by popular demand.

-Supported by Arts Council England funding, the play will be staged at The Old Fire Station in Oxford and The Key Theatre in Peterborough, enabling us to share its powerful impact and inspire vital conversations about memory, identity, and the emotional toll of Alzheimer’s.
+Supported by Arts Council England funding, the play was staged at The Old Fire Station in Oxford and The Key Theatre in Peterborough, allowing us to share its powerful impact and inspire vital conversations about memory, identity, and the emotional toll of Alzheimer’s.

 Productions